uozuAho/note_searcher/readme.md

 - handle file moved
     - tests, after move trains to subdir:
         - DONE: search results should navigate to new location
-        - WIP: links to/from should navigate to new location
+        - DONE: links to/from should navigate to new location
-        - dead links
+        - WIP: dead links
-            - md link to trains should be dead
-            - md link from trains to readme should be dead
+            - see inline todos for failing tests
         - MANUAL TEST: wiki link should navigate to new location
+    - on move ignored file
     - manual test all above
 - handle file renamed
 - manual test: test before/after. expect: